 Install a check valve immediately off the drain pan to start the drain system with pumped drain off of an evaporator drain pan.
 The check valves shall be line size of pan drain.
 Install a float in the drain pan that shuts down the A/C unit in case of the pump malfunctioned.

-Install and connect precharged refrigerant tubing to component's quick-connect fittings.
-Install tubing to allow access to unit.

 CONNECTIONS

 Piping installation requirements are specified in other Division 23 Sections.
 Drawings indicate general arrangement of piping, fittings, and specialties.